 UI Setting Description Valid Range Default Value Status Enable or disable the tunnel.
 Enabled / Disabled Enabled Name Enter a name for this tunnel.
 Max.
 31 characters N/A Note Names must start with a character that is not a number.
 VPN Connection Select the type of VPN connection to use for this rule.
-Site to Site : The VPN tunnel for the Local and Remote subnets is fixed.
-Site to Site(Any) : The VPN tunnel for the Remote subnet area is dynamic and is fixed for the Local subnet.
-Site to Site / Site to Site(Any) Site to Site
+Site to Site / Site Site to Site Site to Site : The VPN tunnel for the Local and Remote subnets is fixed. to Site(Any) Site to Site(Any) : The VPN tunnel for the Remote subnet area is dynamic and is fixed for the Local subnet.